AFadhluddin/kyra-test/README.md

 - **Chatbot Interface:** Interactive chat UI for users to ask questions and receive answers, with support for document-sourced responses.
 - **User Authentication:** Secure login and session management.
 - **Retrieval-Augmented Generation (RAG):** Combines LLMs with a vector database (ChromaDB) for context-aware answers.
-- **Admin & Analytics:** Endpoints for admin operations and analytics.
+- **Admin & Analytics:**
+  - **Analytics Dashboard:** Streamlit-based dashboard for admin users to view, filter, and visualize chat and user analytics, including demographic breakdowns and RAG scores.
+  - **Analytics API:** Admin-only endpoints for querying detailed analytics and unanswered questions, with rich filtering options.
 - **Document Ingestion:** Scripts and pipelines for ingesting and indexing new documents (e.g., NHS and Cancer Research UK health data).
 - **Source Attribution:** Modal UI to display sources for chatbot answers.
 - **Extensible Architecture:** Modular backend and frontend for easy feature addition.